Pavel-Hrdina/Zettlkasten/Journal/2023-Nov-22 - Daily Stoic Reflection.md

 4. **What duty remains undone?**

-I did all that I set to do today
+I did all that I set to do today.
+You chose to do what you thought was right and all of your decisions were consious.

 ## Other Methods